A Claimant worked at a hotel for almost five years without incident.

 on appeal.
 As you will see further on in this site, the Respondent admit

-they had no procedures in place for the Claimant to follow; so the
+they had no procedures in place for the Claimant to follow which means

 question here is, did the Claimant's actions in this instance fall into

 the scope of 'conduct' or was it a 'training issue'?
-The
+If,

 Written Warning was taken into account when the Claimant was dismissed.